dfashbaugh/Giant_Circuit_Playground/README.md

 There seems to be some issue with the capacitive touch sensing when the Circuit Playground sits for long periods of time.
 Resetting the system will make it recalibrate.

+### Circuit playground will not light up on boot

+Plug the circuit playground into the Raspberry Pi and reboot the system.

+This is a known bug.
+The python code will not start if a circuit playground is not plugged into the Raspberry Pi on startup.